-Hence SEO is more cost effective in the longer term than SEM.
-But SEM affords you the instant gratification of having your business exposed to your potential target audience from Day 1.
+Hence SEO is more cost effective in the long term than SEM.
+SEM affords you the instant gratification of having your business exposed to your potential target audience from Day 1.

 SEO takes time for business impact to be seen, as it usually takes a couple of months before we see the site ranking on the first page for any keyword that may bring in business value.

 While the SEO campaign develops, businesses with additional marketing budget can see almost immediate returns if they run an SEM campaign alongside SEO as well.